rayms/rayms.github.io/_posts/2015-02-28-test-markdown.md

 ~~~

-I was nearly ready to begin scraping the PDFs, but I checked first what the OSCE site says about scraping by using
+I was nearly ready to begin scraping the PDFs, but I checked first what the OSCE site says about scraping by using:

 ~~~
 robotstxt::get_robotstxt("http://www.eods.eu")
 ~~~

-It showed a crawl delay of 10 seconds, so I set my system to sleep for 10 seconds between downloading each PDF.
+Which showed a crawl delay of 10 seconds, so I set 10 seconds between downloading each PDF.

 ~~~
 #loop to download reports